hdShang/arxiv-daily/docs/cs-CV/2025-11-17/papers/251113713v1-free-form-scene-editor-enabling-multi-round-object-manipulation-like.md

 ---
 layout: default
-title: Free-Form Scene Editor: Enabling Multi-Round Object Manipulation like in a 3D Engine
+title: "Free-Form Scene Editor: Enabling Multi-Round Object Manipulation like in a 3D Engine"
 ---

 # Free-Form Scene Editor: Enabling Multi-Round Object Manipulation like in a 3D Engine